 But for now, I just want to celebrate this little victory – the little miracle of my 6 year old showing his strength of character by standing up for what he believed in, however misplaced the act was.

 We parents do enough of the guilt trips and too little in way of celebrating our small victories.
 Well, this mom is taking a stand.

 I will talk to his teacher and clarify what happened.
 I will apologize for the inappropriate way in which my son behaved and will do my best to work with her to come up with how we can guide him to handle things better next time.
 I will teach my son the tools he needs to stand up for what he believes in without causing trouble.

 But today, I will relish that he is on his way to become everything I want him to be – a happy and successful person who will be loved by those close to him for the strength of his character.

 And what are these character traits I want him to have?
 Here is my list –

 20 Good Character Traits I Hope My Son Will Have At 20

 Like all moms, I want my son to be successful in whatever he takes on.
 However, I visualize my son being a humble person foremost, accepting contribution of others in making him achieve whatever he is.
 No man is an island unto himself and I would love it if he acknowledges the role of his mentors, his role models or whoever is helping him in carving out his achievements and personality rather than him being an arrogant achiever.

-Treading the thin line between contentment and lack of ambition very carefully, I would want my son to be ambitious, strive to achieve his goals and aims in life but at the same time learn to be content and happy with whatever he achieves.
+Treading the thin line between contentment and lack of ambition very carefully, one of the good character traits I want my son to have is to be ambitious and strive to achieve his goals, while at the same time learning to be content and happy with whatever he does achieve.

 This is a very important ingredient of happiness.
 How can you ever be happy without being content?